spotify/netty-zmtp/README.md

 }
 ```

-Be careful to wait for handshake to complete before sending messages.
+Wait for the ZMTP handshake to complete before sending messages.

 ```java
 @Override